andrewjradcliffe/RecursiveTiles.jl/README.md

  (2,)
  (3,)
  (4,)

+# This partitions by `last`, then partitions each resultant slice by `second`,
+# yielding 2 tiles, the first of which consists of 2 tiles and and the second
+# of which consists of 3 tiles.

 julia> xs = tiles(s, B)
 2-element Vector{Tile{Vector{Tile{Vector{Int64}, Int64, Tuple{Int64}, Int64, 1}}, Tile{Vector{Int64}, Int64, Tuple{Int64}, Int64, 1}, Tuple{Int64}, Int64, 1}}: